 * Few Bedouin women work outside the home

-* Israeli call centre aims to bring change in traditional society
+* Israeli call centre aims to bring change in traditional

 * Government seeking to lighten social welfare load